-It's often necessary to obtain advanced degrees, either a master's or doctorate, to launch a successful career in political science, especially if you want to teach at the post-secondary level.
+It's often necessary to obtain master's or doctorate degree program in social science in political science, to launch a successful career in political science, especially if you want to teach at the post-secondary level.
 Bachelor's degrees can lead to a number of career opportunities including jobs in:

 - Campaign management and polling

 - Nonprofit associations and organizations

 Political scientists held 4,700 jobs in 2006, but only 5 percent job growth is predicted to occur by 2016.
 This slow growth is expected because most political science jobs are with the federal government and very few opportunities have previously existed outside of it.
 For example, in 2007: